-- 1 Open the Default Security Profile and set the Operations privilege to No. - Assign a password to the Full Access Security Profile.
+- 1 Open the Default Security Profile and set the Operations privilege to No. - 2 Assign a password to the Full Access Security Profile.
 (Do not restrict privileges in the Full Access Profile.) - 3 Activate the Full Access Security Profile and proceed to configure the MAX.

-See the MAX Security Supplement for full details on modifying Security Profiles and assigning passwords.
+See the MAX Security Supplement for more information on security, including full details on modifying Security Profiles and assigning passwords.